singularity-energy/open-grid-emissions/ISSUES.md

 - [ ] Look into combined cycle units (GTN > 1) to see if this is working correctly

 ## Emissions data
-- [ ] Implement biomass adjustments
 - [ ] Finish identifying cems_ids with missing fuel codes
 - [ ] Update fuel type assignment in CEMS to use monthly and/or weighed average EFs for filling
 - [-] clean "other" fuel codes based on EPA static tables
 - [ ] ID plants missing from egrid that have near-zero data

-## EIA-923 Data Cleaning
-- [ ] Allocate 99999 data from EIA 923
-- [ ] Check performance of allocation when net generation is negative

-## EIA-930 data
-- [-] In `gridemissions/src/gridemissions/clean.py`, lines 92-100, chalendar currently assigns a static flat profile to geothermal and biomass emissions.
-These lines should be removed for now.
-We can add flat profiles for these fuel types in the main data pipeline.

-## Distributing EIA-923 to Hourly
-- [ ] Distribute data at plant level instead of BA-fuel level
-- [ ] Assign flat profile to Geothermal and biomass generation
-- [ ] Identify BAs where "Other" category includes a single fuel type
-- [ ] Assign a profile to missing wind and solar data if none provided in 930 For plants with negative net generation
- - [ ] If no fuel consumption, assign a flat profile
- - [ ] If fuel consumption, adjust hourly profile

 ## Validation
 - [ ] Filter known issues from egrid validation metrics